One man’s terrorist is another man’s… terrorist

 At least until 2015-16, evidence of America’s backing of al-Nusra had to be parsed out from leaks, statements, or reports like the Institute for the Study of War’s 2015 Guide to Armed Opposition in Syria, which developed a color-coded system to measure every armed group in the country by the yardstick of devilry which was al-Nusra, the al-Qaeda affiliate.

-In interviews on his interview, Smith seems to really believe he was a journalist telling a story, but an appearance on the Scott Horton Show, KPFK 90.7 FM in Los Angeles, the Frontline host was left doing what looked like damage control.
-He tried explaining away mass sectarian cleansing of Druze and Christians from Idlib under Jolani, as well as the Sharia Law imposed on the people there by saying things like “mistakes were made” and “it’s complicated,” and maintained HTS was “considerably different” from al-Qaeda.
+In interviews on his interview, Smith seems to really believe he was a journalist telling a story, but in an appearance on the Scott Horton Show, KPFK 90.7 FM in Los Angeles, the Frontline host was left doing what looked like damage control.
+He tried explaining away the mass sectarian cleansing of Druze and Christians from Idlib under Jolani, as well as the Sharia Law imposed on the people there by saying things like “mistakes were made” and “it’s complicated,” and maintained HTS was “considerably different” from al-Qaeda.
+WaL